Noeda/rllama/README.md

 ```

 Right now it seems to use around ~25 gigabytes of memory for 7B and around ~50
 gigabytes for 13B.
-Internally all weights are cast to 32-bit floats.
+If you don't use OpenCL, then all parameters are cast to
+32-bit floats.

 You can use `--temperature`, `--top-p` and `--top-k` to adjust token sampler
 settings.